R. Budd Dwyer: Public suicide

-Dwyer finally reached Senator Specter by telephone on January 21, two days before his sentencing.
+Dwyer finally reached U.S. Senator Arlen Specter by telephone on January 21, two days before his sentencing.
 A Specter aide stated that the two of them talked for eight to ten minutes.
-Following up on his letter to the senator asking for help, he personally wrote to President Ronald Reagan asking for a presidential pardon.
+He then wrote personally to President Ronald Reagan asking for a presidential pardon.
 In his letter, Dwyer once again professed his innocence and stated that the concept of immediate credit was not understood by the uneducated, unsophisticated "rural" jury at his trial.
-The senator responded that this request to President Reagan was "not realistic" because the judicial process, including appeals, had not yet run its course.
+The senator responded that this request to President Reagan was "not realistic" because the judicial process, including appeals, had not yet finished.

-On the same day, Dwyer asked his press secretary Horshock and deputy press secretary Gregory Penny to set up a news conference for the next day without telling them what he was to discuss.
+On the same day, Dwyer asked his press secretary Horshock and deputy press secretary Gregory Penny to schedule a news conference for the next day without telling them what he was to discuss.
 Horshock arranged the press conference for 10:30 a.m.
 EST the next day, January 22.
-The press secretary called dozens of reporters asking them to attend, and told them he did not know its subject.
+The press secretary summoned dozens of reporters asking them to attend, and told them he did not know its subject.

-Initially, Dwyer wanted to ban certain reporters from the press conference who he believed wrote biased accounts about him and even suggested that a guard should be in attendance to prevent entry to those who were not on his authorized list.
+Dwyer wanted to ban certain reporters from the press conference who he believed wrote biased accounts about him and even suggested that a guard should be in attendance to prevent entry to those who were not on his authorized list.
 Horshock, who was unconvinced about Dwyer's claims that he was being conspired against, objected, stating to Dwyer that he could not "use state government facilities to manipulate the free flow of information".

-Leading up to the press conference, acting U.S. Attorney West, who had secured the conviction against Dwyer, remarked that the Treasurer's (supposed) resignation "sounds like the appropriate thing to do under the circumstances.
+Before the press conference, acting U.S. Attorney West, who had secured the conviction against Dwyer, remarked that a resignation "sounds like the appropriate thing to do under the circumstances.
 It seems like it would save everybody a lot of time and aggravation."
 Similarly, Harrisburg Patriot-News reporter Kenn Marshall described the consensus among reporters: they would be attending to see Dwyer announce his resignation from his office.
 "My mission was to stay there until he said those words, then call in a new top for our story."

 The night before the press conference, Dwyer wrote the following note: